geotmt1/pip-deezloader-script/README.md

   - Change option "output" from the app

  ## Disclaimer
-  - I'm not responsible for any illegal or illicit use of this code
+  - I'm not responsible for any use of this code

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.